Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Our Approach: DFF

 \section{Our Approach: DFF}

 Motivated by our empirical findings, namely that (i) intermediate Large Video Language Model (LVLM) representations preserve richer semantics than distilled captions, (ii) ID embeddings encode irreplaceable collaborative signals, and (iii) multi-layer decoder states are complementary, we propose a lightweight yet effective Dual Feature Fusion (\textbf{DFF}) framework for integrating frozen LVLMs into micro-video recommenders.
-DFF unifies two key design principles into a single trainable pipeline: (1) adaptive aggregation of multi-granularity LVLM features across decoder layers, and (2) fusion of these content-rich representations with collaborative ID embeddings.
+DFF unifies two key design principles into a trainable pipeline: adaptive aggregation of multi-granularity LVLM features across decoder layers and fusion of these content-rich representations with collaborative ID embeddings (~\ie Multi-layer Aggregation and Fusion in Figure~\ref{fig_framework}).

-\textbf{Multi-Layer LVLM Representation Aggregation.} Instead of relying on a single decoder layer or uniform averaging (as explored in Section~\ref{sec:layer_analysis}), we introduce learnable layer weights to dynamically emphasize the most informative layers for recommendation.
+\textbf{Multi-Layer Aggregation.} Instead of relying on a single decoder layer or uniform averaging (as explored in Section~\ref{sec:layer_analysis}), we introduce learnable layer weights to dynamically emphasize the most informative layers for recommendation.
 Given a micro-video $x$, we extract hidden states $\{h^{(l)}\}_{l=1}^L$ from all $L$ decoder layers of a frozen LVLM (\eg Video-LaVIT).
-We then compute a weighted combination:
+We compute a weighted combination:

-where $\boldsymbol{\alpha} = [\alpha_1, \dots, \alpha_L]^\top$ are \textit{global} learnable weights shared across all videos (initialized uniformly and optimized end-to-end with the recommender).
+where $\boldsymbol{\alpha} = [\alpha_1, \dots, \alpha_L]^\top$ are \textit{global} learnable weights shared across the entire video corpus and collectively optimized end-to-end alongside the recommender.
 This design balances model capacity and generalization by avoiding per-item overfitting while capturing cross-layer complementarity.

-\textbf{Adaptive Fusion with Collaborative ID Embeddings.} Following the finding that the ID embedding is irreplaceable (Section~\ref{sec:exploration}), we combine the aggregated LVLM feature $e^v$ with collaborative signals.
-Specifically, let $e^{\text{id}} = \mathrm{IDEncoder}(i)$ denote the ID embedding of video $i$.
-We compute a fusion gate as: